 The maximum reimbursement for each practice is "capped" at a rate set by the Program.
 These cap rates are established for Program consistency as well as to encourage landowners to develop cost-effective projects.

-Cap rates for grant agreements approved after October 31, 2022, are published on the CFIP webpage at the following web link:
+Cap rates for grant agreements approved after January 1, 2024, are published on the CFIP website.